IsaacCavallaro/BeatTheBlues/README.md

 - The app is particularly useful for people wanting to learn music as a hobby and who don’t have access to a private tutor.

+- Each BeatTheBlues progression can be applied to piano or guitar to build chords on.
+Alternatively users can practice soloing over the progression with a chosen instrument (Saxophone, Trumpet etc).

 ## Why use BeatTheBlues?

 - Beginner musicians have enough to think about when it comes to learning material.
-Therefore, users of BeatTheBlues can eliminate a portion of the load of deciding what to practice and how to keep track of their practice by including the app in their practice routine.
+Therefore, users of BeatTheBlues can eliminate a portion of the load of deciding what to practice and how to keep track of their practice by including BeatTheBlues in their practice routine.

+- After installing  BeatTheBlues, users can start using the features of the app instantly with the app prompting users through each step.
+For more information on how to use BeatTheBlues, please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 - With the apps simple design, easy installation, adding BeatTheBlues to a practice routine will make learning music fun.